Languages and Cultures

 or to move to the new Master of Arts in Languages and Cultures.

-To enroll and apply to the MALC, you may call 610 436 2943 or go to the following web page
+To change to the MALC, you may call 610 436 2943 or contact our department faculty.

-For Spring 2015 we will offer the following courses for the General Curriculum of the new MALC:
+For Spring 2015 we are offering the following courses for the General Curriculum of the new MALC:

 SPA 510 Phonetics/Applied Linguistics MW 3-4:15pm with Dr. Varricchio